 The laws in every country are different.
-The Federal Wiretapping Act/ Electronic Communications Privacy Act in the US for example don’t allow electronic communication to be intentionally captured or disclosed where privacy is expected.
-The employees must be given full knowledge by the employer as well as made to give his consent to be legally monitored.
+The Federal Wiretapping Act/ Electronic Communications Privacy Act in the US, for example, doesn’t allow electronic communication to be intentionally captured or disclosed where privacy is expected.
+The employees must be given full knowledge by the employer as well as made to give their consent to be legally monitored.

 The laws in Europe can be confusing as well.
-Those companies which monitor the use of cell phones, internet and email of their employees and do not inform them or take their permission prior to doing so can be sued under the European Convention on Human Rights- Article 8.
+Those companies which monitor the use of cell phones, the internet, and email of their employees and do not inform them or take their permission prior to doing so can be sued under the European Convention on Human Rights- Article 8.

 Employers who wish to monitor their employees in various countries should be aware of the laws in place in both countries.
 Governing bodies at times may also restrict data from leaving its jurisdiction.